The Power Broker: Origins

-He found that despite Moses' illustrious career, no biography had been written, save the highly propagandistic Builder for Democracy in 1952.
+He found that despite Moses's illustrious career, no biography had been written, save the highly flattering and propagandistic Builder for Democracy in 1952.
 So he decided to undertake the task himself, beginning the seven-year process of hundreds of interviews meticulously documented as well as extensive original archival research, listed in the notes on sources in an appendix.

 Originally, Caro believed it would take nine months to research and write the book.
+He received a yearlong Carnegie fellowship to work on a biography of Moses, and quickly ran out of money.
 As that time stretched into years, he ran out of money and despaired of ever finishing it.
 Ina, his wife and research assistant, sold the family home on Long Island and moved the Caros to an apartment in the Bronx where she had taken a teaching job, so that her husband could continue.

 Moses "did his best to try to keep this book from being written—as he had done, successfully, with so many previous, stillborn, biographies."
-After Caro had been working on the book for more than a year, Moses agreed to sit for a series of seven interviews, one lasting from 9:30 A.M. until evening, providing much material about his early life, but when Caro began asking questions ("for having interviewed others involved in the subjects in question and having examined the records—many of them secret—dealing with them, it was necessary to reconcile the sometimes striking disparity between what he told me and what they told me") the series of interviews was abruptly terminated."
+After Caro had been working on the book for more than a year, Moses agreed to sit for a series of seven interviews, one lasting from 9:30 A.M. until evening, providing much material about his early life, but when Caro began asking questions (as he later wrote, "for having interviewed others involved in the subjects in question and having examined the records—many of them secret—dealing with them, it was necessary to reconcile the sometimes striking disparity between what he told me and what they told me") the series of interviews was abruptly terminated."

 Caro's final manuscript ran to about 1,050,000 words.
 Editor Robert Gottlieb told him that the maximum possible length of a trade book was about 700,000 words, or 1,280 pages.
 When Caro asked about splitting the book into two volumes, Gottlieb replied that he "might get people interested in Robert Moses once.
 I could never get them interested in him twice."
 So Caro had to cut down his manuscript, which took him months.